 As a property owner or property manager, you need to understand the kind of roofing system that’s on your building so that you can manage it properly.
 This series of blog posts covers the pros and cons of the most popular types of commercial roofs.
-This month it’s all about EPDM, and our other posts include TPO, metal, asphalt, and slate and tile.
+This month it’s all about EPDM, and our other posts include TPO, metal, asphalt, vegetative, and slate and tile.

 Ethylene Propylene Diene Terpolymer (EPDM) Commercial Roofs

 EPDM commercial roofing systems are highly resilient and popular for low-slope roofs.
 They’re made of a durable synthetic rubber membrane that typically consists of two main ingredients — ethylene and propylene.
 The membrane is either white or black, typically comes in widths ranging from ten to twenty feet, and is available in different thicknesses.